Mukku27/Inventory-Management-Using-GenAI/README.md

 - **Bulk Data Processing**: Upload Excel files for batch updates to the inventory.
--**Automated Insights**: Products insights generated through the sales and trends -**Prediction of stocks**:Predicts the demand of the products using AI -**Generate  Report**:Generates a whole report based the on the database
+-**Automated Insights**: Products insights generated through the sales and trends -**Prediction of stocks**:Predicts the demand of the products using AI -**Generate  Report**:Generates a whole report based the on the database -**Ploting different parameters through user prompt**:This feature helps a Non-technical user to become a potential data analyst and understand  the inventory better
 ## Files in the Repository

 1. `main.py`: The core Streamlit application that handles the user interface and AI interactions.